Who We Are

 Anna Farrer – LOUD and UK Office Liaison

 Anna worked her whole career in the NHS, predominantly in Speech and Language Therapy Services and Risk Management.
 In 2006 Anna was diagnosed with Parkinson’s and once retired, she took on a part-time role with Parkinson’s UK, in ‘Involvement’ to ensure people with Parkinson’s help shape and determine the Charity’s work.
-With any spare time she has, Anna takes up co-ordinating the Loud Crowd, and enjoying her house, garden and family.
+With any spare time she has, Anna takes up co-ordinating the Loud Crowd, and enjoying her house,

 Amelia Hall – Committee Member